 Travelers need an EU Health Certificate to take any pet into the EU.
-This certificate is valid for travel throughout the EU for four months, until you leave the EU, or until your animal’s rabies vaccination expires.
+This is valid for travel throughout the EU for up to four months and covers you until you leave the EU; or until your animal’s rabies vaccination expires.
 This form requires visiting an accredited veterinarian within 10 days of your arrival in Europe.

 As your vet provides the endorsed EU Health Certificate, the cost will depend on your home country.
 Even throughout the EU, for example, the cost of visiting a vet varies widely.
 You can pay as little as €20 or over €100.

 Once you’ve arrived in Austria, if you have a dog, cat, or ferret, you can get an EU Pet Passport.
 Only EU vets can issue these.
 But once you get one, you can travel easily throughout Europe.
 It will also save you from having to get a new EU Health Certificate every time you travel.
 It’s a simple trip to the vet and the passport will contain all the details of the animal and ownership.
 They may even put in a fetching picture of your pawsome friend.
 After all, that’s everyone’s favorite part of their passport, right?